marvinborner/Melvix/README.md

 -   If you need help: `./run to help`

+## Contributions

+If you decide to contribute to this project, these are some ideas that could get you started:

+-   Fix some `TODO`s in the code.
+While these are often not very well described, most of them should be self-explanatory
+-   Fix issues posted on GitHubs issues tab
+-   Improve the size/speed of the system or the overall performance of libraries and functions
+-   Find/fix security issues and potentially write an exploit
+-   Add new features (whatever you like, really)
+-   Huge parts of the code are kind of a mess to be honest.
+Feel free to make the code more beautiful :)
+-   I'm not very good in design and frontend, so feel free to improve these kind of things too
+-   Write more tests for the test suite (which is extremely incomplete at the moment)

+Just remember to pass the test suite and follow the code formatting guidelines (`.clang-format`).

 ## Contributors :heart:

 -   [Marvin Borner](https://github.com/marvinborner/) - Project initiator and main contributor